-Prepared for the Southeastern Connecticut Council of Governments by Interim Executive Solutions, Inc.
+Prepared for the Southeastern Connecticut Council of Governments by Interim Executive Solutions, LLC.

 This gap analysis brings together two “big data” sources— Connecticut Economic Resource Center (CERC) town profiles and United Way’s 211CT data—alongside interviews with municipal officials and nonprofits to identify gaps in service delivery in southeastern Connecticut.
 We use demographic and financial data by municipality and region to offer a socio-economic backdrop to the regional human services ecosystem.
 We then explore unmet human services needs by municipality and the region overall.
 Finally, we offer perspectives on patterns of unmet need, assessments of the information available, and recommendations to address the institutional misalignments that contribute to regional service gaps.
 This report is complementary to the SCCOG Human Services Providers Shared Services Study produced during the same time period.

 Based on a thorough analysis of data from CERC town profiles and 211CT, the highest areas of unmet service needs included housing and shelter, mental health and addictions, health care, and employment and income.
 However, when overlaid with providers delivering each of these services in the region, there appears to be a proportionate number of service providers offering coverage for these areas of need.
 Apart from employment and income services, the top human service needs in the region are also the top services provided.